zaccheus-lines/EmailSpamCredalClassifier/README.md

 ```

 ## Dataset
-The project uses a publicly available email dataset, which contains a mix of spam and non-spam emails.
+The project uses a publicly available email dataset, Apache Spam Assassin Public Corpus, which contains a mix of spam and non-spam emails.
 The dataset has been preprocessed to suit the requirements of Naive Credal Classifiers.

 ## Methodology
 The project utilises Naive Credal Classifiers for spam detection.
 This method extends traditional probability-based classifiers by allowing for imprecise probabilities, making it more suitable for real-world applications where data may be incomplete or uncertain.